External Beam Radiation Therapy (EBRT) for Prostate Cancer

 What is External Beam Radiation Therapy (EBRT) for prostate cancer?

-A non-invasive treatment that uses high-energy rays to kill cancer cells.
+A non-invasive treatment that uses high-energy rays to target and kill cancer cells in the prostate.

 How does EBRT work for prostate cancer?